-One owner Ford Falcon XA GT RPO 83 up for sale | Practical Motoring
+Ford Falcon XA GT RPO 83 sold for $300K | Practical Motoring

-One of Australia’s greatest barn finds is about to go to auction this week.
+One of Australia’s greatest barn finds has gone to auction, here’s the latest live result.

 Purchased in 1973 and serving as a wedding car the following year for the only owner it has ever served, the GT RPO 83 Coupe is known by many as the “Chicken Coupe,” and owning it has been the thing of legend.
 Now, it will move hands and find likely restoration, though its condition is straight considering it hasn’t moved for 32 years.